A delegation from Turkish YTB institution visits (LANA).

 Pulbished on:

-Tripoli, December 9, 2025 (LANA) – A delegation from the Turkish Ministry of Education, headed by Omar Erçin, visited the headquarters of the Libyan News Agency in Tripoli on Tuesday.
-They were received by the Chairman of the Board, Abdulbasit Ahmed Aboudia.
+Tripoli, December 9, 2025 (LANA) – A delegation from the Turkish Ministry of Education, headed by Omar Erçin, visited the headquarters of the Libyan News Agency (LANA) in Tripoli on Tuesday and was received by the Chairman of the Board, Abdulbasit Ahmed Aboudia.

-The Turkish delegation included Melisa Doğan, an official from the Ministry of Culture and Tourism's Presidency for Turks Abroad and Related Communities; Fatma Inci, the ministry's Cultural and Social Affairs Coordinator; and Willis Oz, an expert from the Presidency for Turks Abroad.
+The Turkish delegation included Melisa Doğan, an official from the Ministry of Culture and Tourism's Presidency for Turks Abroad and Related Communities; Fatme Inci, the ministry's Cultural and Social Affairs Coordinator; and Yeliz Oz, an expert from the Presidency for Turks Abroad.

 On the sidelines of the visit, the delegation toured the newsroom and the agency's documentation and information center, where they viewed historical documents chronicling events at the local, regional, and international levels, including the history of Libyan-Turkish relations.